De-Pattern/Nebulae-Granular_Looper_Pedal/README.md

 the loop.

 The record source is engine output plus your input, independent of BLEND.
 Use **DUB LVL** (SHIFT+POT2) to balance the new layer, unity at centre.
+Page-3 effects are not captured, so overdubbing with the shifter up will not bake it in or compound it across passes.

 ### Reach page 3